BENEFACTORS TONY AND SONJA NICHOLSON

 Founding Date: Oct.
 20, 1999

 The Bernard Kissel Memorial was created to be used to support the annual Bernard C. Kissel Annual Outstanding Student Competition.
 Speech participants must be pursuing their undergraduate degree at UCF and are tasked with delivering an extemporaneous persuasive speech addressing the theme of the competition.
-The competition encourages students to take a stance regarding the theme and are encourage to incorporate originality.
+The competition encourages students to take a stance regarding the theme and are encouraged to incorporate originality.

 The Weinberg Family Scholarship